Top 5 Challenges of a School Administrator Supporting Online and Hybrid Instruction

 At the dawn of the 2020–21 academic year, Walden University convened a panel of experts online to share ideas and best practices for supporting K–12 administrators and educators.
 In the webinar “Online and Hybrid Instruction: Preparing K–12 Educators for the Upcoming Academic Year,” elementary school principal Dr. Sharon Porter zeroed in on the top five challenges for administrators: quality instruction; access for students; effective communication; social and emotional issues for students, teachers, staff, and administrators; and economic hardship for students and families.

-Dr. Suzanne Wesson, academic coordinator for Walden’s Richard W. Riley College of Education and Leadership, thanked Porter for her insights and acknowledged the historic challenges facing educational leadership and administration in schools.
+Dr. Suzanne Wesson, academic coordinator for Walden’s Richard W. Riley College of Education and Human Sciences, thanked Porter for her insights and acknowledged the historic challenges facing educational leadership and administration in schools.

 “Take a deep breath and know that you are not alone with the stress or the challenges.
 If there's one thing that you take with you from here, I hope it will be that there are resources and people available to help and support you,” Wesson said.